Content

 Using styling products

-Another easy, albeit slower, way to cover up your cowlick is to grow out your hair.
-Longer hair is heavier, which means that your cowlick will eventually be pulled down so that it sits in line with the rest of your hair.
+Another easy — albeit slower — way to cover up a cowlick is to grow out your hair.
+Longer hair is heavier, meaning the cowlick will eventually be pulled down so it sits in line with the rest of your hair.

-If your hair isn’t long enough to sit down naturally on its own or short enough to conceal your cowlick completely, consider using styling products to bring it under control.
+If your hair isn’t long enough to sit down naturally on its own or short enough to conceal your cowlick completely, consider using styling products to get it under control.

 From a little bit of gel to some wax or pomade, many styling products can help tame even the most stubborn cowlick.

-When you’re choosing styling products, be aware that some hair styling products, such as those that give a wet look, can make thinning hair more obvious.
-Try experimenting with different gels, pomades and other products to find one that matches your hair texture and styling needs.
+Be aware that some hair styling products, such as those that give a wet look, can make thinning hair more obvious.
+Try experimenting with different gels, pomades, and other products to find one that matches your hair texture and styling needs.

 Even though you can’t force your hair to grow in a different direction, you can work with your hair to help it sit the way you’d like it to.